 Archery - 1 bull for 3 hunters.
 270 bull taken and one larger bull not recovered.

 1st Rifle - 5 bulls for 6 hunters.
 Bulls include 360, 330, 320, 308, 280

 2nd Rifle - 6 bulls for 7 hunters.
 Bulls include 340, 320 x 2, 300 x 2, 270

 Muzzle Loader - 1 for 3 with one 300 inch bull.

 December Hunt - 2 for 4 with one 360+ bull.It was a good year with 80% success rates.
 3 record book bulls we harvested, two muzzleloader 318 and 354 and one archery 349.

 Early rifle hunts for trophy bulls are conducted in early October during the rut.
 Calling is a good method for locating bulls and most harvests are done by stalking and ambushing.
 There are a number of areas within the ranch that are used by elk to socialize and mate during the rutting period.
 We will set-up clients in strategic areas and wait for the game to enter.
-As we are always with you during the ambush, we can tell you if it is a harvestable trophy and even range him.
+As we are always with you during the ambush, we can tell you if it is a harvestable trophy and range him for you.
 We never leave you alone.
 Most rifle shots range from 75 to 300 yards.
-Other methods of hunting include walking, tree stands, ground blinds and the use of 4wheel drives to get to prime elk habitat.
-Later hunts are conducted utilizing 4wheel drive vehicles to get to strategic locations.
+Other methods of hunting include walking, tree stands, ground blinds and the use of 4 wheel drives to get to prime elk habitat.
+Later hunts are conducted utilizing 4 wheel drive vehicles to get to strategic locations.
 Snow is usually prevalent, making tracking and locating of animals much easier.
-Bulls are found in bachelor herds and in the farmlands providing an excellent opportunity to harvest a trophy class bull.
+Bulls are found in bachelor herds and in the farmlands, providing an excellent opportunity to harvest a trophy class bull.
 It is not unusual to see 300-400 elk in herd during the late season hunts.